thomasbritnell/BrickBuilder/A4/README.md

 -Our special feature was that you can select a group of objects and are able to transform, rotate, change material, etc of all of them at once.

--We also added a special camera movement style that allows smooth motion with the middle mouse button.
+-Another bonus feature was that we also added a special camera movement style that allows smooth motion with the middle mouse button.
 This was not trivial, as it involves saving previous mouse positions and calculating a delta vector in order to change the scene rotation according to the chnage in mouse position.